 Annum means yearly or annually.
 So when you see 'Per Annum' it means 'Each Year.'

-An Argos Card is a store card with a credit limit that allows you to make purchases from Argos and Sainsbury's and pay at a later date.
+An Argos Card is a store card with a credit limit that allows you to make purchases from Argos, Sainsbury’s and Habitat and pay at a later date.
 Depending on what you buy, you can use an Argos Card a bit like you would a regular credit card or take out an Argos Card credit plan.

 It's important to note that, as a store card, you can't use an Argos Card at any other outlets.
-Also, you can only get credit plans on Argos orders over £50.
+Also, you can only get credit plans on Argos and Habitat orders over £50.

 To get an Argos Card, you have to be over 18 and undergo a credit check to confirm your eligibility.